 When: Tuesday, April 12 @ 6:00 PM

 How: Zoom - https://us02web.zoom.us/j/82381159977...

 Polish Interpretation: ID Passcode: 936 176 081#

 Queens Public Library - Live Homework Help

-It’s almost back-to-school time and we’re reminding you of all the great resources the library has to help your child succeed in school this year.
+The library has great resources to help your child succeed in school this year.
 Brainfuse HelpNow provides live homework help from 2-11pm in math, science, reading/writing, and social studies.
 It also has a writing lab where help is available for essays.
 Adults can use Brainfuse, too, to prepare for the citizenship exam, high school equivalency, and more.
 Try out this resource for the entire family!
 Click on. the blue button to learn more.